ammarhakim/ammar-simjournal/source/pn/pn0/pn0-minimalism.rst

    in C and use scripting to provide higher level control.

 #.
 Modern scripting languages are very flexible and powerful.
 Some
-   like Lua are specially designed for embedding in larger applications and have a very tiny footprint.
+   like `Lua <https://www.lua.org/>`_ are specially designed for embedding in larger applications.
+Lua has a very tiny footprint, is written in portable C, making it universally usable on all types of systems, however constrained.

 #.
 Defer complex control to the scripting layer.
 Higher-level
    scripting languages allow more complex and elegant control